-Women for Racial and Economic Equality was established in 1974 as a successor to the CAW and as an affiliate of WIDF, doing much of what progressive women’s organizations did in the 1960’s and 1970’s in helping women gain greater equality.
+Women for Racial and Economic Equality, WREE, was established in 1974 as a successor to the CAW, Congress of American Women, and as an affiliate of WIDF, Women’s International Democratic Federation, a UN-recognized NGO. doing much of what progressive women’s organizations did in the 1960s and 1970s in helping women gain greater equality.
 From the program of their 3rd National Convention in May of 1984:

 We are Black, white, Chicano, Puerto Rican, Asian and Native American women.
 We are workers, trade unionists, unemployed, housewives, welfare recipients, professionals, students and senior citizens.

 We are women witnessing a daily deterioration of our living standards as the economic crisis in our country grows deeper.

 We are women who see banks and giant corporations grow richer and increasingly in direct control of city, state and national government, as our children and families suffer greater hardships.